20 Types of Journals to Keep

 15. Group Journal

 Journaling is not necessarily an individual activity.
-As you might have gathered, any kind of journaling raises your awareness and attention to the area of your journaling efforts, leading you towards a better understanding of it, and making it easier for you to progress in that area of life.
+Any kind of journaling raises your awareness and attention to the area of your journaling efforts, leading you towards a better understanding of it, and making it easier for you to progress in that area of life.

 The same goes for shared journaling.
-You can significantly improve your relationships with other people if you keep a journal together!
-Here are some examples:
+You can significantly improve your relationships with other people if you keep a journal together.
+Here are some ideas:

 Benefits of Keeping a Productivity Journal